Triphenylphosphine oxide

 Triphenylphosphine oxide (often abbreviated TPPO) is the organophosphorus compound with the formula O=P(C6H5)3|auto=1, also written as Ph3PO or PPh3O (Ph = C6H5).
 It is one of the more common phosphine oxides.
 This colourless crystalline compound is a common but potentially useful waste product in reactions involving triphenylphosphine.
 It is a popular reagent to induce the crystallizing of chemical compounds.

 Structure and properties

 Ph3PO is structurally related to POCl3.

-As established by X-ray crystallography, the geometry around P is tetrahedral, and the P-O distance is 1.48 Å. Other modifications of Ph3PO have been found: For example, a monoclinic form crystallizes in the space group P2_{1}/c with Z = 4 and a = 15.066(1) Å, b = 9.037(2) Å, c = 11.296(3) Å, and β = 98.47(1)°.The orthorhombic modification crystallizes in the space group Pbca with Z = 4 and 29.089(3) Å, b = 9.1347(9), c = 11.261(1) Å.
+As established by X-ray crystallography, the geometry around P is tetrahedral, and the P-O distance is 1.48 Å. Other modifications of Ph3PO have been found: For example, a monoclinic form crystallizes in the space group P2_{1}/c with Z = 4 and a = 15.066(1) Å, b = 9.037(2) Å, c = 11.296(3) Å, and β = 98.47(1)°.The orthorhombic modification crystallizes in the space group Pbca with Z = 4 and a = 29.089(3) Å, b = 9.1347(9), c = 11.261(1) Å.

 The oxygen center is relatively basic.
 The rigidity of the backbone and the basicity of the oxygen center make this species a popular agent to crystallize otherwise difficult to crystallize molecules.
 This trick is applicable to molecules that have acidic hydrogen atoms, e.g. phenols.